eclypse-tms/CountryKit/README.md

 /// you can provide your own custom sorting algorithm for the picker view. public var countrySorter: CountrySorter?

+/// additional configuration parameters when running the picker view in mac catalyst mode public var macConfiguration: MacConfiguration = .default()

+/// theme to apply to the picker view public var theme: CountryPickerTheme = .init()
 ```

 ## Extending CountryKit